bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

 has plummeted.
 Lots of companies and individuals pulled out and donations across GitHub Sponsors and OpenCollective in 2023 are down about 20% compared to 2022.
 I recall there was a smaller drop from 2021 to 2022.
 Sadly, donations remain a very unstable and unpredictable source of funding.

+It'd be great if we had 20+ companies supporting the project with something like
+$500+/month (which is a drop in the pond for most businesses), but I doubt this will ever happen.
+Donating to OSS projects is a hard sell in general, and a plugin for Emacs is probably a sale that is as hard as it gets.
 Perhaps down the road we'll try some focused fundraisers for specific features/improvements, although I have some reservations about such an approach as well.

+CIDER's success with funding some development via OpenCollective is not an isolated case, of course.
 [Clojurists Together](https://www.clojuriststogether.org/) is another great case study for the positive impact funding can have on FOSS projects.
 I guess no other organization has done more for the Clojure community, and I'm extremely grateful for all the support the members of Clojurists Together have had for CIDER and friends over the years.

 I write this article in the hope that seeing how donations get translated into real impact (e.g. productivity gains) more companies and individuals will be